 Gillian enjoys hill walking, gardening, singing, visiting tea shops and giving illustrated talks.

 Susan has a background in Clinical Physiology and worked for the NHS as a Cardiac Sonographer for 30 years.

 Susan also teaches the technique at the Royal Northern College of Music in Manchester.

-Andrea lives and works in Altrincham, Cheshire and also teaches in Central Manchester (flyer) and Didsbury.
+Andrea teaches in MATTS every week.
+She lives and works in Altrincham, Cheshire and also teaches in Central Manchester (flyer) and Didsbury.
 She teaches at MATTS most weeks, usually on a Friday.
 In addition, she teaches a regular, long established group class for the public in Fallowfield, Manchester.

 Andrea has a background in television production design and is an artist and trained at Fellside and at MATTS.
 She has been a regular teacher on the course since her graduation.

 Andrea is enthusiastic about the possibilities of helping people to become happier, more mobile and experience a reduction in pain through the application of the priniciples of the Alexander Technique to their everyday lives.